Can Legal Proceedings Be Used As a Means of Gaining An Advantage In Other Legal Proceedings?

-A Helpful Guide For How to Identify the Tort of Misuse of Process Involving Proceedings Initiated For a Collateral Purpose
+Understanding the Tort of Abuse of Process Involving Proceedings Initiated For An Improper Collateral Purpose

 Legal processes are sometimes illicitly used for a purpose other than which the proceeding was designed and intended such as the use of criminal prosecution or regulatory complaints as a means of causing hardship or oppression or even for the purpose of gaining an advantage in other legal proceedings.